-Electricity supply - From our discussions with Scottish and Southern Electricity (SSE), it is understood that the city's electricity network performs relatively well at present.
-However, in some areas the network operates relatively close to capacity, meaning that reinforcements are needed to support significant amounts of new development.
+Electricity supply - From our previous discussions with Scottish and Southern Electricity (SSE), in some areas of the city the electricity network operates relatively close to capacity, meaning that reinforcements are likely to be needed to support larger new development.

-Gas supply - From our discussions with Scotia Gas Networks (SGN), it is understood that the city's gas supply network generally has capacity for the levels of development proposed within the Local Plan 2040.
+Gas supply - From our previous discussions with Scotia Gas Networks (SGN), it is understood that the city's gas supply network generally has capacity for the levels of development proposed in the city.
 This position would need to be confirmed at the point developers make connection requests to SGN (as capacity could continue to be consumed in the meantime), but this would be a matter between SGN and developers.
-SGN has also indicated a likely need to undertake like-for-like replacements of some older parts of the city's gas supply network in the medium term, with a number of schemes under development.
-However, these are not currently in the public domain.